stephen-l-jones/stephen-l-jones.github.io/static/markdown/a-survey-of-strategy-theory.md

 ---

 [^1].
 ROIC captures the profit created for every dollar of capital invested in a firm, expressed as a percentage.
-See [*Profitability Analysis*](https://stephen-l-jones.github.io/articles/profitability-analysis) for more detail.
+See “[Profitability Analysis](https://stephen-l-jones.github.io/articles/profitability-analysis)” for more detail.

 [^2].
 For firms to create economic value, they must earn an ROIC higher than their cost of capital.
 The cost of capital is the rate of return that investors expect given a firm’s risk profile.
 If a firm fails to generate an ROIC above its cost of capital, then investors lose⁠—they could have employed their capital more productively elsewhere.